Flight-Free-UK/flight_free_uk_website/source/posts_travel/adventure-begins-at-home.html.markdown

 I grew up in Yorkshire and — like many of our tribe — identify proudly and loudly as a Yorkshireman.
 But I was aware that there was much of my home county that I knew nothing about.
 And so I decided to spend a month cycling around Yorkshire, wild camping and following my nose along the way.

-> "I wanted to see whether I could find a local journey that replicated some of the freedom, spontaneity, curiosity and variety of my continent-crossing years."
+> I wanted to see whether I could find a local journey that replicated some of the freedom, spontaneity, curiosity and variety of my continent-crossing years.

 I pushed aside thoughts of Machu Picchu, Milan or Miami as I lifted my bike off the train in Middlesbrough on a grey, wet morning.
 But the sun came out as I followed well-marked trails through Teeside’s engineering and industrial heritage to the coast, fired with calories from my debut ‘parmo’ lunch.
 From the very first push of the pedals the ride began taking me to places I had never explored before.